 Figure 3.
-Extents of Grids A (top), B (bottom left) and C (bottom right) for reference grid.
-Grid C (bottom right) red circle marks the location of the selected warning point where the Rough Rider Condominium Pier is located
+Extents of grids A (top), B (bottom left) and C (bottom right) for reference grid.
+Grid C (bottom right) red circle marks the location of the selected warning point where the Rough Rider Condominium Pier is located.

 Figure 4.
-Extents of Grids A (top left), B (top right) and C (bottom) for forecast grid.
+Extents of grids A (top left), B (top right) and C (bottom) for forecast grid.
 Grid C (bottom right) red circle marks the location of the selected warning point where the Rough Rider Condominium Pier is located.
-Water contour on Grid C is from 0 to 20 meters with 5 meters interval.
-Land contour of Grid C is from 0 to 5 (black) and 10 to 20 with 5 meters interval in red.
+Water contour on grid C is from 0 to 20 m with 5 m interval.
+Land contour of grid C is from 0 to 5 m (black) and 10 m to 20 m with 5 m interval in red.